GWphua/aws-notes/README.md

   - A truck on the road
   - A ship on the sea
   - A mining station underground
-- These locations may have
+- These locations may have:
   - Limited to no internet access
   - Limited to no easy access to computing power
 - We can setup a Snowball Edge / Snowcone device to do edge computing
   - All of these devices can run EC2 Instances & AWS Lambda functions using AWS IoT Greengrass
   - Long-term deployment options are available:
-    - 1 and 3 years of use at discounted pricing
+    - Borrow for 1 or 3 years at discounted pricing
 - Use Cases of Edge Computing:
   - Pre-process data
   - Machine learning at the edge